vitkovit/akamai_mock/README.md

 * nslookup tool is built in tool to help resolve hostnames on the spot.

 ### WAF Test
 Sends basic attack traffic to selected hostnames.
-One hostname at a time can be selected.
-Toggle between HTTP and HTTPS.
-When ready Send Test will send Attack simulated traffic to hostname.
-Open WSA will open WSA link with multi dimension filter and public IP in main filter.
-Suggestion is to use VPN when testing traffic.
+* One hostname at a time can be selected.
+* Toggle between HTTP and HTTPS.
+* When ready Send Test will send Attack simulated traffic to hostname.
+* Open WSA will open WSA link with multi dimension filter and public IP in main filter.
+* Suggestion is to use VPN when testing traffic.

 ### RC Tester
 Test Rate Control for entered hostname.
-Enter just host in first field and select HTTP or HTTPS protocol.
-Path is optional, if not entered it will use root path.
-Number of Requests will send up to 100 requests at once, it will open n number of threads.
-Number of Seconds will send n number of requests each second.
-Possible to select other HTTP Methods Send will count down number of seconds - backend tool will need to finish the job first, then it will start countdown.
+* Enter just host in first field and select HTTP or HTTPS protocol.
+* Path is optional, if not entered it will use root path.
+* Number of Requests will send up to 100 requests at once, it will open n number of threads.
+* Number of Seconds will send n number of requests each second.
+* Possible to select other HTTP Methods Send will count down number of seconds - backend tool will need to finish the job first, then it will start countdown.
+* status code will show for set of reqeusts in each second

 ## Updates
-Script has local file named version.py where you can see current version of script.
-When new version is available on Git it will compare local version with remote version.
-Download will open browser and allow to download script from git in zip format.
+Script has local file named version.py where you can see current version of script.<br>
+When new version is available on Git it will compare local version with remote version.<br>
+Download will open browser and allow to download script from git in zip format.<br>
 View Ready is what is done now.

 ## Latest added Feature:
-- Copy button for each switch key.
+* Copy button for each switch key.
-- Error popup if there is no available security configuration.
+* Error popup if there is no available security configuration.
-- Host table now supports simple nslookup tool to avoid use of native console.
+* Host table now supports simple nslookup tool to avoid use of native console.
-- Listing hostname will check all hostname with policy option: Hostnames ALL Hostnames.
+* Listing hostname will check all hostname with policy option: Hostnames ALL Hostnames.

 ## Upcoming fixes and features
-- Automatically adding staging to host table.
+* Automatically adding staging to host table.
-- Option to comment out existing host entries.
+* Option to comment out existing host entries.
-- Search hostnames in API match target.
+* Search hostnames in API match target.
-- Listing exceptions from WAF rules.
+* Listing exceptions from WAF rules.
-- `.edgerc` file can now be read from windows and mac.
+* `.edgerc` file can now be read from windows and mac.
-- Use of local certificate to check internal git raw files.
+* Use of local certificate to check internal git raw files.